How To Store Peppers – Preserving Chillies

 Making your own hot sauce may sound intimidating, but it can be very easy.
 If you have fresh peppers, you’re already halfway there!
 Some hot sauce recipes use as few as 3 or 4 ingredients.

 By using vinegar, hot sauce has a low pH value (high acidity), keeping the sauce from spoiling.
-You can also ferment your peppers into an acidic mash, making vinegar less important to maintain a safe acidity.
+You can also make fermented hot sauce using a simple mash, making vinegar less important to maintain a safe acidity.

 How to make hot sauce